ehhc/HoneyLineReader/README.md

 To run the app you need jpm (see https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation).
 Because the app is not signed you need the web developer version of firefox which can handle unsigned apps.
 Afterwards you can test the app with jpm run -b "C:\Program Files\Firefox Developer Edition\firefox.exe"

+##Known Problems
+- Only works with Firefox
+- sets the display-style to inline -> might break the layout